 Internet Connection

 Then start the internet connection using the following command.
-If you get ERROR please try the same command again.
+If an ERROR is received, the same command should be tried again.

 AT#ECM=1,0